 On one of our recent snow days, I bundled up and walked over to the Art Institute of Chicago – my favorite place in my favorite city, hands down – and wandered around the various galleries there as I often do.
-In the 19th Century European Art collection, I saw a wonderful painting that I’d not noticed before by Albert Bierstadt, depicting a glorious stand of birches around a rocky waterfall, and I shared a photo of it in on the TREE Fund Twitter feed.
+In the 19th Century European Art collection, I saw a wonderful painting that I’d not noticed before by Albert Bierstadt, depicting a glorious stand of birches around a rocky waterfall.

 And then I decided to have a full tree day at the museum, walking through every gallery, seeking out great trees in the collection.
 It was a wonderful way to re-experience galleries that I’ve seen more times than I can count, looking through a different lens at paintings, decorative arts, sculptures, and more.
 I found abstract trees, photographic trees, and impressionist trees.
 I was awed by the ways that artists were inspired by trees over centuries and around the world.
 I shared my findings on social media, and they were widely liked, commented on, and retweeted.

 A couple of weeks later, I was home again and the song “The Trees” by the BritPop band Pulp came up on my stereo.
 Once again, thinking about trees, I decided to have a tree music day, going through the 14,000+ songs that I have on my computer, looking for great ones about trees, woods, forests, and more.
 I posted my 25 favorite tree songs on my personal website and once again got loads of comments, feedback, and response from others about their favorite tree songs.
 People just love tree art, in all of its forms.

 I recommend you have your own museum tree day, or make a tree song playlist, or look at some other creative idiom through tree lenses.
 It’s truly rewarding to actively consider how the trees we care for professionally enhance our lives beyond their scientific and landscape value.